 - Defecting customer win-back.
 This segment of customers is showing tell-tale signs of leaving and never coming back — making purchases less predictably, buying much less, or making returns often.
 GolfOnline, an online supplier of golf accessories and an Emarsys customer, saw a 160% uplift from defective buyer win-back programs.

 - Subscriber reactivation.
 Subscribers are buyers waiting to happen!
 When they go inactive, it behooves you to try and win them back with re-permission campaigns.

 - Replenishment marketing.
 Gain an understanding of when customers are likely to run out of items/supplies they once bought, and build strategies to help them reorder more.

 - Social retargeting.
 Coming full circle, social ads (which we alluded to in Step 1, to attract “lookalike” audiences) can be used for effective retargeting in a number of cases, especially winning back customers with relevant retargeting.
 Additionally, it’s at this point you can start to, in controlled doses, work with other channels to reach people who aren’t responding elsewhere.

-Within our automation platform, fields predict last session date and predict last purchase date to give you a good indication of when customers are beginning to defect.
-Combine them with predict last purchase categories to offer targeted, relevant incentives specifically geared to re-engage.
+Within our automation platform, fields predict the last session date and predict last purchase date to give you a good indication of when customers are beginning to defect.
+Combine them with predicted last purchase categories to offer targeted, relevant incentives specifically geared to re-engage.
 Inactive and defecting customer campaigns can be thought of as a sort of last-ditch effort to earn back the business of contacts.

 It is both required and requires a LOT — investment in customer/persona mapping, people, processes, and technology and the seamless amalgamation and alignment of them all.